-When a vacancy exists, either because there is no incumbent or because the incumbent is temporarily absent, the Vice-President (Academic) will \ meet with the department to discuss the appointment.
+When a vacancy exists, either because there is no incumbent or because the incumbent is temporarily absent, the Vice-President (Academic) will meet with Academic Council to discuss the appointment.
 Acting appointments will not be for more than 12 months.